michaelkellam/sql-interactive-display/README.md

 Author: Michael Kellam

+To run this program, open the SQLGUI.jar file.
+You must have a MySQL server with appropriate admin rights to effectively use this program.

 This project was created to test my basic knowledge of SQL and its commands.
 There is plenty of room for improvement, mainly the fact that whenever I perform an action (add,update,delete), I need to perform a query, in which I select the entire table rather than what I exactly need.
 But the point of this wasn't speed, rather creating a basic program that works as intended.

 Due to my limited knowledges of GUI implementation, I did not quite understand how to allow scrolling through the table, so it fits the entire table into the frame.
 Again, this is not ideal for dealing with real large-scale databases, but for conveying its function, it works perfectly.